UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 UTEP Stats and Trends

-- UTEP has played eight games, with six wins against the spread.
+- In UTEP's eight games this season, it has six wins against the spread.

-- The Miners have been underdogs by 10.5 points or more two times this season and covered the spread once.
+- The Miners have covered the spread once this season when underdogs by 11 points or more (in two chances).

-- UTEP's games this season have eclipsed the over/under three times in seven opportunities (42.9%).
+- UTEP's games this year have gone over the total in three out of seven opportunities (42.9%).

 - The Miners have 17 turnovers this season, equal to the number of takeaways for the Roadrunners.